Bayer to pay $10 billion to settle Roundup lawsuits | DW | 24.06.2020

 "The Roundup settlement is the right action at the right time for Bayer to bring a long period of uncertainty to an end," Bayer Chief Executive Werner Baumann said.

-"Bayer wisely decided to settle the litigation rather than roll the dice in American court," said Feinberg.
+"Bayer wisely decided to settle the litigation rather than roll the dice in American courts," Ken Feinberg, who was appointed settlement mediator by a federal judge more than a year ago, said.

 Bayer, which bought Roundup maker Monsanto in 2018 for $63 billion, has repeatedly defended the safety of the weed killer, pointing to studies that show glyphosate is safe.